The Closest Title Races In Premier League History

 Aguero The City Saviour

-But perhaps the most storied title race was decided on May 13, 2012 when the two Manchester clubs fought for the right to be called champions.
+The most storied Premier League title race was decided on May 13, 2012 when the two Manchester clubs fought for the right to be called champions.

-Both clubs were tied on 86 points after 37 rounds of fixtures, but what happened in the final 90 minutes will live long in the memory of City supporters everywhere.
+Both clubs were tied on 86 points after 37 rounds of fixtures, but what happened in the final 90 minutes will live long in the memory of City supporters.

 Wayne Rooney gave the Red Devils a 20th minute lead at Sunderland which swung the title United's way.